AntonC9018/Hopper_University_Paper/paper.md

 An idea would be to use a list, and sort that list before every iteration.
 This is a solution for sure, but the problem is that removing handlers is generally slow, and lookup involved scanning the entire list.

-Another idea, which I have actually used, is to use linked lists and sort them before iterating, but, for first, sorting linked lists is messy and, for second, a second list had to be stored to keep the handlers added in between iterations, which would then be added into the main list.
+Another idea, which I have in fact used at some point, is to use linked lists and sort them before iterating, but, for first, sorting linked lists is messy and, for second, a second list had to be stored to keep the handlers added in between iterations, which would then be added into the main list.

 Currently, I have settled on a balanced binary tree, represented by a `SortedSet` in C#.
 Removal, insertion and lookup are logarithmic, and the collection is kept sorted at all times.